What are the Main Treatment Options for Hip Avascular Necrosis?

 The treatment procedure for hip avascular necrosis depends completely on the patient's health condition, age, symptoms, femoral head condition, etc. Here are some of the effective treatment methods for hip AVN:

 Individuals in the early stage of avascular necrosis can follow non-surgical treatment.
-It can relieve the symptoms of AVN but cannot stop its development.
+It may help relieve symptoms and may slow progression in early-stage AVN, but they generally do not reverse established bone damage.
 Some of the non-surgical treatments are as follows:

 It is another non-surgical therapy that helps tackle the early signs of AVN.
 It is a safe and effective therapy session that lasts for 90 minutes.
 An individual needs a minimum of 30 sessions, with five sessions per week.